What to Include on a Resume

 Internships

-If you’re a recent graduate or have limited work experience, add internships to your experience section.
+If you have limited work experience, but have relevant internships, add them to your experience section.

 Hiring managers want to find candidates with diverse skills.